There’s a great old song lyric: “Before you abuse, criticize and accuse, just walk a mile in my shoes.”

 START SMALL AND IMPROVE YOUR MEMBER ONBOARDING FROM THERE

-If this is an area of opportunity within your organization, the best place to start is to have someone on your team sign up as a member or buyer of your product.
+If this is an area of opportunity within your organization, the best place to start is to have someone on your team sign up as a member.

-Then take note of what is received, in what order, and at what cadence.
+Then take note of what is received, in what order, and the timing of each communication.

 Check the messaging within each communication and verify it is still accurate, clear and engaging.
-Be especially mindful of how much “selling” is happening in the first 30 days of a new member journey.
+Be especially mindful of how much “selling” is happening in the first 30 days of a new member journey, and make sure the use of “you” (the member) out numbers the use of “we” (your organization).
 If you don’t allow enough time to nurture and show value to the new customer, you risk turning them off and losing them altogether.

 By periodically taking a walk in your customer’s shoes, you can build an understanding of their journey and uncover potential problems that can cause them to disengage.